Exact number of flips required to sort a burnt stack of pancakes: Notations and basic results

 \subsection{Notations}

-d We will use Cibulka's notations~\cite{Cib11}, that we recall in the following.
+We will use the notations of~\cite{Cib11}, that we recall in the following.

-We denote by $I_n$ the sorted stack of pancake, and by $\overline{I_n}$ the burnt pancake stack of size $n$ in which all pancakes are in increasing order with regard to their size, but burnt face up. i.e., we have $\overline{I_n} = [-1, -2, \dots, -n]$.
+We denote by $I_n$ the sorted stack of pancakes, and by $\overline{I_n}$ the burnt pancake stack of size $n$ in which all pancakes are in increasing order with regard to their size, but burnt face-up. i.e., we have $\overline{I_n} = [-1, -2, \dots, -n]$.